floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 The block on the left shows the input bits, arranged in time steps from left to right.
-The middle block shows columns of the first region, in corresponding time steps from left to right. _Yes I know it is confusing that the "columns" (neural minicolumns) of a region are themselves arranged in a column (tabular column) for this visualisation._ The next block shows columns of the second region,
+The middle block shows columns of the first region, in corresponding time steps from left to right. _Yes it is confusing that the "columns" (neural minicolumns) of a region are themselves arranged in a column (tabular column) for this visualisation._ The next block shows columns of the second region,